-Javelin gives Experian’s plan a higher rating than Equifax’s.
+Javelin gave Experian’s plan a higher rating than Equifax’s.
 It’s above average for preventing and detecting identity theft, but a bit below average for resolving it.
-However, Javelin doesn’t specify whether this rating is for the Plus or Premium tier.
+However, Javelin didn’t specify whether this rating is for the Plus or Premium tier.

 3. TransUnion TrueIdentity

-Javelin names IdentityForce “best in class” out of all 18 services in its report, giving it top marks in all three categories.
-This service monitors a wide variety of sources – including banks, auto dealers, government agencies, the National Change of Address (NCOA) database, payday lenders, social media, sex offender registries, and the dark web – for any use of your personal information.
+IdentityForce monitors use of your personal information from a wide variety of sources, including banks, auto dealers, government agencies, the National Change of Address (NCOA) database, payday lenders, social media, and the dark web.
+It also monitors sex offender registries for offenders who move into your neighborhood.
 If it finds a problem, it sends you alerts via text and email.

 IdentityForce also promises you control over your data.
-It gives you access to your medical records and offers tools to help you reduce junk mail, protect your computer from malware, and detect phishing email scams.
-It even has a special feature to help you quickly and easily replace credit, debit, and ATM cards if your wallet or purse is lost or stolen.
+It gives you access to your medical records and offers tools to help you reduce junk mail, protect your computer from malware, and detect email phishing scams.
+It also has a special feature to help you quickly and easily replace credit, debit, and ATM cards if you lose your wallet or purse.

 If someone still manages to steal your identity, IdentityForce has a team of experts available 24/7 to help you with paperwork and calls.
 It also offers $1 million in identity theft insurance.

-IdentityForce has two tiers of service.
-Its basic UltraSecure plan costs $18 a month or $180 per year.
-For $24 per month or $240 per year, you also get monitoring of your credit reports from all three bureaus and full access to your credit report and score.
+But you have to upgrade — for an additional fee — to get monitoring of your credit reports from all three bureaus and full access to your credit report and score.

 Another top-rated protection service in the Javelin report is ID Watchdog.
-It’s at the top of the list for both preventing and detecting identity theft, and it’s above average for resolving it.
-The basic service, ID Watchdog Plus, costs $15 a month and does the following:
+Its Platinum service is near the top of the list at No. 2 for both preventing and detecting identity theft and above average for resolving it.
+It offers a host of credit monitoring and identity theft protection features.

-- Checks for money transfers, payday loans, and other personal loans in your name
+- Checks for payday loans and other personal loans in your name

 - Looks for your personal information on the black market